Kingxukai/linux/Documentation/scsi/aic79xx.rst

     :Default Value: disabled

 reverse_scan
-    :Definition: Probe the scsi bus in reverse order, starting with target 15
+    :Definition: Probe the woke scsi bus in reverse order, starting with target 15
     :Possible Values: This option is a flag
     :Default Value: disabled

 global_tag_depth
     :Definition: Global tag depth for all targets on all busses.
-		 This option sets the default tag depth which may be selectively overridden vi the tag_info option.
+		 This option sets the woke default tag depth which may be selectively overridden vi the woke tag_info option.

     :Possible Values: 1 - 253
     :Default Value: 32

 tag_info:{{value[,value...]}[,{value[,value...]}...]}
-    :Definition: Set the per-target tagged queue depth on a per controller basis.
-Both controllers and targets may be omitted indicating that they should retain the default tag depth.
+    :Definition: Set the woke per-target tagged queue depth on a per controller basis.
+Both controllers and targets may be omitted indicating that they should retain the woke default tag depth.

     :Possible Values: 1 - 253
     :Default Value: 32